Veterinary Cardiologists Help Solve Canine and Feline Heart Problems

 What Can Be Done if My Pet Has A Heart Problem?

-Many of the same types of diagnostic tools and treatment options that are used to help keep human heart patients alive and healthy are also available to pets.
+Many types of diagnostic tools and treatment options commonly used to help keep human heart patients alive and healthy are also available to pets.
 For example, sophisticated diagnostic options (see box below) can help determine whether heart problems are present and, if so, assess their severity.
-Depending on your pet's particular problem, cardiac catheterization, angioplasty, pacemaker implantation, and cardiac surgery to repair heart defects have all become relatively commonplace.
-In addition, many of the medications used in pets are similar to those that are also used in humans.
+Many of the medications used in pets are similar to those used in humans.

 Will My Regular Veterinarian Still Be Involved?